GitOps Repository Structures and Patterns Part 6: Example Repositories

 - Operator pattern: Instance per Cluster

-- Operator: Flux (in principle also Argo CD)
+- Operator: Flux (could be implemented similarly with Argo CD)

 - Source: fluxcd/flux2-multi-tenancy